In a references list, the SVAC Dataset may be cited as follows:

 Note that we do not code sexual violence perpetrated by civilians, such as intimate partner violence.
 We also do not code sexual violence perpetrated against members of an armed group’s own organization.

-The SVAC Dataset includes all active armed conflicts in the period 1989-2009, based on Harbom et al. (2008).
+The SVAC Dataset includes all active state-based armed conflicts in the period 1989-2019, based on Harbom et al. (2008).
 An armed conflict is defined as: “a contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths” (Gleditsch et al. 2002).
-The conflict definition therefore captures large-scale wars (defined as those with more than 1000 battle deaths per year) as well as lower intensity armed conflicts.
+The conflict definition, therefore, captures large-scale wars (defined as those with more than 1000 battle deaths per year) as well as lower intensity armed conflicts.
 It also includes intrastate, internationalized internal, and interstate conflicts.

-The prevalence measure gives an estimate of the relative magnitude of sexual violence perpetrated by a conflict actor in the particular year.
-This is coded according to an ordinal scale, adapted from Cohen (2013), as follows:
+The prevalence measure gives an estimate of the relative magnitude of sexual violence perpetrated by a conflict actor in a particular year.
+This is coded according to an ordinal scale, adapted from Cohen (2010; 2016) and discussed in Cohen and Nordås (2014).
+Note that the coding is primarily based on the qualitative description; only when a description lacked any of the relevant key words do we rely on a count of estimated incidents.
+The SVAC dataset cannot be used as a means to estimate the number of victims.

 Prevalence = 3 (Massive).
 Sexual violence is likely related to the conflict, and: